Gazhib/music-application/README.md

 node app.js
 ```

-in second terminal run:

 <h2>
-  To install main dependencies, in terminal run
+  To install main dependencies, in new second terminal run
 </h2>

 ```